SubhankarHalder/SubhankarHalder/README.md

 - I am a software engineer from India and have two years of professional experience in computer vision engineering
 - I have a Master's degree in Mathematics from the University of Kansas
 - I have a PGDM degree with Finance concentration from IMT Ghaziabad
-- I have earned Bachelor's degrees in Mathematics and Physics from the the University of Kansas
+- I have earned Bachelor's degrees in Mathematics and Physics from the University of Kansas
 - I attended and graduated from Loyola School in Jamshedpur
 - Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/subhankar-halder-99060b32/)